 If not, it could be quite expensive to get a new one.
-Title insurance is a great idea.
-Click here to learn more about Title Insurance.
+Title insurance is a great idea too.

 Buying a lot in the city is fairly straight forward when it comes to water supply.
 But buying land in a rural area is a little more complicated.
 You'll need a ...

 ... which will be another expense.
 Check with a local well driller to get a cost estimate.
 To reach the water table, if he must drill deep through solid granite, the fee will be high.
-If you plan to be a city dweller and buy land in town, you'll just have the cost of connection to the municipal water supply.
+If you plan to buy land in town, you'll just have the cost of connection to the municipal water supply.